Census geography glossary

 Natural Resource Management Regions (NRMRs) are based on catchments or bioregions.
 The Australian government, in association with state and territory governments, has identified 56 regions covering all of Australia.
 They are used to administer and report on aspects of environmental policy including sustainable farming and biodiversity.

 Census data can be used with NRMRs only in TableBuilder.

 See National Landcare Program for more information.

-Empowered Communities is an Indigenous led transformational reform agenda and governance framework that aims to empower communities by empowering people.
+Empowered Communities (EMPCs) is an Indigenous led transformational reform agenda and governance framework that aims to empower communities by empowering people.
 It spans ten regions across urban, regional and remote Australia but does not cover the whole of Australia.